-1Department of Historical Education, Universitas Samudra, Langsa, Indonesia 2Department of Management, Universitas Malikussaleh, Aceh, Indonesia 3Department of Informatics, Universitas Malikussaleh, Aceh, Indonesia 4Department of Islamics Economics, Universitas Malikussaleh, Aceh, Indonesia 5Department of Management, Universitas Pembangunan Panca Budi, Medan, Indonesia 6Department of Early Childhood Education, Universitas Almuslim, Bireuen, Indonesia
+Department of Historical Ed 11 tion, Universitas Samudra, Langsa, Indonesia

+Department of Management, Universitas Malikussaleh, Aceh, Indonesia

+Department of Informatics, Universitas Malikussaleh, Aceh, Indonesia

+Department of Islamics Economics 15 iversitas Malikussaleh, Aceh, Indonesia

+Department of Management, Universitas Malikussaleh, Aceh, Indonesia

+Department of Management, Universitas Pembangunan Panca Budi, Medan, Indonesia

+Department of Early Childhood Education, Universitas Almuslim, Bireuen, Indonesia

 Abstract.
 The presence of the conflict within the organization is inevitable.
-The conflicts in the organization can occur among individuals, for instance, conflicts betweena leader and staff members, an individual and a group, and a particular group and the other.
+The conflicts in the organization can occur among individuals, for instance, conflicts between leader and staff members, an individual and a group, and a particular group and the other.
 In fact, not all conflicts could harm the organization; it is widely believed that well-organized and controlled conflicts could inevitably benefit the organization as a unity.
-The discussion about conflicts within the organization is strictly needed since conflict will unavoidably arise in every organization.
+The discussion about conflicts within the oragiziation is strictly needed since conflict will unavoidably arise in every organization.
 Thus, in order to solve this issue, we need to understand how to diagnose and manage the conflicts properly so that we can cope with the conflict well